How can I find out

 Prior to registration for the following semester, you will need to select courses.
 We provide “Drop-In” advising sessions to help guide you.
 You are REQUIRED to attend drop-in advising to get released for web registration.
 Faculty members will be there to answer your questions and look over your course selections.
 We will sign off for your registration process so you can get released for web registration.
 Dates, times, and locations are usually posted throughout Hart Hall, as well as on the BSU web page.

 To prepare for this, go on-line to InfoBear and print a copy of your “degree audit”.
 You have a choice of two audits (your other major or your elementary/ early childhood ed).
 Be sure you bring the education audit with you.
 Also, bring any other things that you believe would be relevant to our discussion.
-You should bring a filled-out registration form with your tentative choices or at least a list of courses and times you are considering.
+You should bring your tentative course choices or at least a list of courses and times you are considering.

 NOTE: Drop in advising is NOT for Freshmen.
 Freshmen will need to be advised by the Academic Achievement Center staff.